 Read More »Thoughts on academic freedom, scholarly publishing, and mundane practices

-This post is something I initially wrote for my newsletter.
+Jo VanEvery, Academic Career Guide · Thoughts on academic freedom, scholarly publishing, and mundane practices This post is something I initially wrote for my newsletter.
 I had come across something that I wanted to write about even though I didn’t have a neat conclusion or lesson.
 I value freedom and autonomy.
-I know freedom and autonomy are important factors for many people who choose an academic career.
-I also value […]
+I know freedom and […]

 Read More »Revision following peer review is a normal part of the scholarly writing process